DFHack/dfhack/docs/plugins/automaterial.rst

 Tags:

+:index:`Sorts building materials by recent usage.
-Sorts building materials by recent usage.
-This makes building constructions (walls, floors, fortifications, etc) much easier by saving you from having to trawl through long lists of materials each time you place one.
+<automaterial>; Sorts building materials by recent usage.>` This makes building
+constructions (walls, floors, fortifications, etc) much easier by saving you from having to trawl through long lists of materials each time you place one.

 It moves the last used material for a given construction type to the top of the list, if there are any left.
 So if you build a wall with chalk blocks, the next